vonknio/zulip-wiki/Developer-Documentation.md

 Since the typing indicator data for the other user in pm cannot be generated locally, it must something which should be received from the client.

 A quick google search for `zulip typing indicator` points to https://zulip.readthedocs.io/en/latest/subsystems/typing-indicators.html.
-This document explains how typing indicator is implemented on the web client and is useful in understand how typing indicator works internally.
+This document explains how typing indicator is implemented on the web client and is useful in understanding how typing indicator works internally.

 You can find most of the web features documented in https://zulip.readthedocs.io/en/latest/subsystems and understand how they work internally.